Stager-Software/mobile-app-apks/README.md

 In some cases Andoid devices do not have the Play Store, hence we offer APK downloads from here.

 Go to the [Releases page](https://github.com/Stager-Software/mobile-app-apks/releases) to find download links.
+The most recent release is labelled with a green label that says "latest".